-Here are the books we can’t wait to read in 2020.
+Here are the YA books we can’t wait to read in 2020!
 Did we miss any amazing YA books?
 Let us know in the comments which books of 2020 you are most looking forward to reading!
 We’re always open to add more to our TBR pile.
-Note: not all covers have been revealed yet

 1. Chain of Gold (the Last Hours #1) by Cassandra Clare

-2. Blood and Honey (Serpent and Dove #2) by Shelby Mahurin
+2. Blood & Honey (Serpent and Dove #2) by Shelby Mahurin

 It’s rare for a debut novel to impact us as much as Serpent and Dove did.
 Our favorite book of 2019 left us waiting in anticipation for a sequel.
 A witch and a witch hunter fell in love and the world will never be the same.
-Lou and Reed’s story will resume September 1, 2020.
-Sadly, a synopsis and cover have not been released.
+Lou and Reed’s story will resume in Blood & Honey September 1, 2020.

 3. Chasing Lucky by Jenn Bennett

 Jenn Bennett’s contemporaries make us swoon.
 Chasing Lucky gives us major Alex, Approximately vibes, which is our favorite book from the author!
-Add in the fact that it’s set in New England and we can’t wait for May 5, 2020.
+Add in the fact that it’s set in a beach town in New England and we can’t wait for May 5, 2020.

 4. Hand on the Wall (Truly Devious #3) by Maureen Johnson

 If you are a fan of Truly, Devious, you’ve been impatiently waiting for Johnson to wrap up the trilogy and learn the truth about Ellingham Academy.
 Stevie thinks she solved one of the greatest murder mysteries of all time.
-Travel back to Vermont and see what surprises this mystery has in store for us on January 21, 2020.
+Travel back to Vermont and see what surprises this mystery has in store for us in Hand on the Wall on January 21, 2020.

 5. One of Us is Next by Karen M. McManus

 McManus became a big name in YA overnight.
 One of Us is Lying had the perfect mix of mystery and heart to leave readers dying for more of Bayview High School.
 A few years later, McManus has the sequel we’ve all been waiting for.
 New and old characters come together for a terrifying game of truth or dare…with detrimental consequences.
-Plan on a trip to the bookstore soon because this one is out January 7, 2020.
+Plan on a trip to the bookstore soon because One of Us is Next is out January 7, 2020.

 6. Moment of Truth by Kasie West

 2019 was the year we fell in love with Fame, Fate and the First Kiss.
 Now, we get a companion novel based on Grant James’s character Heath Hall.
-We’re excited for another West contemporary and hopefully this one leaves us gushing from the adorable romantic tropes.
+We’re excited for another West contemporary and hopefully Moment of Truth leaves us gushing from the adorable romantic tropes.
 March 3, 2020 can’t come soon enough.

 7. My Calamity Jane (The Lady Janies #3) by Cynthia Hand, Jodi Meadows and and Brodi Ashton